11 Ways to Respond Effectively to Manipulative Apology Patterns

 The confusion begins to fade.

-You realize the discomfort you felt was not irrational.
+You realise the discomfort you felt was not irrational.

 It was your mind detecting the difference between an apology that closes a conversation and an apology that repairs trust.